18

 So she spends the entire review talking about nothing but prose work and fine art, etc., as if the cartoonist had invented an entire new medium from the leavings of greater art forms.

-Comics in their current form are a tradition dating from the 19th century – like film and the modern novel – but static-words-and-pictures-telling-a-story-in-sequence are as old as words and pictures and nearly as old as sequences; to express such surprise at the notion implies that you’ve been asleep at the critical wheel.
+Comics in their current form are a tradition dating from the 19th century – like film and the modern novel – but static-words-and-pictures-telling-a-story-in-sequence are as old as words and pictures and nearly as old as sequences.
+A culture critic expressing wide-eyed surprise that the two things can be combined is kind of like a restaurant reviewer being surprised by sandwiches.

 So, yes, Alison Bechdel was very much informed by themes from Proust’s writing when she created her memoir Fun Home.
 But she also took a lot from Charles Addams, the cartoonist of The Addams Family; she even mentions it in the book itself.